labermt/CST126SRS03/README.md

 SRS ID: CST126SRS03

+Unresolved Issues:

-Unresolved Issues: Obstacle avoidance is... less than optimal.
+Obstacle avoidance is... less than optimal.
 The elephant can and will get stuck under certain circumstances.

 Notes:

+Elephant does not go out of its way to find food / water.
+It eats and drinks as it runs into food / water.

 ---